-This project has been designed by Helen Rhiannon Gill.
+This bucket bag project has been designed by Helen Rhiannon Gill.
 Helen teaches people how to sew through her All Sewn Up Workshops in Swansea and she is also a fashion designer specialising in unique handmade wedding dresses.
 Visit her website to find out more.

-The Bucket Bag is a lovely simple bag which is fully lined and can be made in a range of fabrics.
+The Bucket Bag is a lovely simple bag which is fully lined and it can be made in a range of fabrics.
 You can choose to buy leather straps to give it that professional finish or you can insert fabric straps to save on cost.
 The size is great to fit lots in!
 Enjoy making it!

 You will need…

 1 fat quarter for top half of outside bag